WHOIGit/2021-10-27-Workshop-DataReuse/index.md

 are not using Eventbrite, or leave it in, since it will not be displayed if the 'eventbrite' field in the header is not set.
 {% endcomment %}

+{% comment %}
-#{% if page.eventbrite %}
+{% if page.eventbrite %}
+Not eventbrite, but own registration form:
+{% endcomment %}

-# Not eventbrite, but own registration form:
+Not eventbrite, but own registration form:
 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>
 <iframe